Our Latest News

 I'm a paragraph.
 Click here to add your own text and edit me.
 Let your users get to know you.

-Nearly 70 years of Jewish Education in Memphis, Tennessee
+Over 70 years of Jewish Education in Memphis, Tennessee

 In 1949, the founders of the Memphis Hebrew Academy had only a dream upon which to build a primary school and yeshiva.
 With limited funds, but endowed with unswerving determination, the school began with a handful of students in kindergarten and first grade.